 16. Pull up a pew

-Invite guests to settle down for a good natter (cuppa or G&T optional), with a well-placed garden bench in your front garden.
+Invite guests to settle down for a good natter (cuppa or G&T optional), by adding one of the best garden benches in your front garden.
 Make it bright and welcoming, with seat cushions in bold fabrics and surround it with pots and hanging baskets full of flowers in coordinating colours for a pulled-together look.

 17. Choose an oversized planter